 One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.14% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-As is often the case in a small town, Parkman - Abbot doesn't have a public transportation system that people use for their commute.
+Parkman - Abbot is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Parkman - Abbot overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Parkman - Abbot, 21.38% have at least a bachelor's degree.